-Note: Organizations that are awarded WFRI grants are required to complete two written evaluations, one at mid-year and one at the end of the project, addressing your progress towards your intended outcomes and highlighting lessons learned.
+Note: Organizations that are awarded WFRI grants are required to complete four written evaluations, one each at mid-year and one each at year end of project, addressing your progress towards your intended outcomes and highlighting lessons learned.

 E. Other: Often organizations use other resources to support projects.
 What other resources will you use to be successful in this project?